Actions

 Izuku smiled shyly, but he also straightened a little, shoulders no longer curled in on themselves.

-While he went to school, Feo Ul, who could teleport to him in a moment, spent much of her downtime perched atop Inko’s bookshelf, reading through legal practice manuals with intense curiosity.
-She flipped through them faster than any human could, absorbing civil rights protections, anti-discrimination clauses, educational regulations, and social expectation frameworks.
+While he went to school, Feo Ul, who could teleport to him in a moment, spent much of their downtime perched atop Inko’s bookshelf, reading through legal practice manuals with intense curiosity.
+They flipped through them faster than any human could, absorbing civil rights protections, anti-discrimination clauses, educational regulations, and social expectation frameworks.

-“Inko,” she said one evening, “your legal system is held together by optimism and glue.”
+“Inko,” they said one evening, “your legal system is held together by optimism and glue.”

 Inko blinked.
 “Feo Ul, sweetheart, maybe slow down—”